ElmoreV/TaskPlanner_javareact/notes/List_of_tests.md

 ## Modifying tasks

-- Dragging task to task
+- [x] Dragging task to task (inside a tag)
+  - [x] if the task is not yet in the target tag, will move the task inside the target tag, just above the task on which it was dropped.
+  - [x] if the task already has a duplicate in the target tag, will remove the task instance from the source tag.
-- Dragging task to tag
+- [x] Dragging task to tag
+  - [x] if the task is not yet in the target tag, will move the task inside the target tag, at the top of the list
+  - [x] if the task already has a duplicate in the target tag, will remove the task instance from the source tag.
+- [ ] Dragging task to task (as a subtask in a task)
+  - [x] if the task is not yet in the target supertask, will move the task inside the target supertask, just above the task on which it was dropped.
+  - [ ] if the task already has a duplicate in the target supertask, will remove the task instance from the source.
+- [ ] Dragging subtask to subtask
+  - [ ] if the subtask is not yet in the target task, will move the subtask inside the target subtask, just above the subtask on which it was dropped.
+  - [ ] if the subtask already has a duplicate in the target task, will do nothing
-- Duplicate drag task to tag
+- Duplicate drag task to tag will

+  - [x] if the task is not yet in the target tag, will duplicate the task inside the target tag, at the top of the list
+  - [x] if the task already has a duplicate in the target tag, will do nothing

+- [ ] Duplicate drag task to task (inside a tag) will:
+  - [x] if the task is not yet in the target tag, will duplicate the task inside the target tag, just above the task on which it was dropped.
+  - [ ] if the task already has a duplicate in the target tag, will do nothing
+- Duplicate drag task to subtask
-- Dragging tag to tag
+- [x] Dragging tag to tag will
+  - [x] if the tag is a supertag of the target tag, will not move the tag
+  - [x] if the tag is not in the target tag, will move the tag inside the target tag, at the end of the list
-- Dragging task to root tag list
+- [ ] Dragging task to root tag list
-- Dragging tag to root tag list
+- [ ] Dragging tag to root tag list

 ## Selection